YuryPetukhov/Pokemon_list/README.md

 ## Description

-Welcome to PokémonInfo Companion - your indispensable companion for everything related to the Pokémon world!
+Welcome to PokémonInfo - your indispensable companion for everything related to the Pokémon world!
 This educational application was created solely to refine development skills.
-The app provides information about Pokémon using advanced technologies such as HOC (Higher Order Components) patterns and custom hooks.
+The app provides information about Pokémon using advanced React technologies such as HOC (Higher Order Components) patterns and custom hooks.

 ## Key Features